DDBC23/RPSLS-Game/README.md

   - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fddbc23.github.io%2FRPSLS-Game%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)
 - JavaScript
   - No errors were found when passing through the official [Jshint validator](https://jshint.com/)
-    - __The following metrics were returned__
+  - The following metrics were returned
     - There are 27 functions in this file.
     - Function with the largest signature take 1 arguments, while the median is 0.
     - Largest function has 43 statements in it, while the median is 4.
     - The most complex function has a cyclomatic complexity value of 29 while the median is 1.
-    - __The following warnings were returned__
+  - The following warnings were returned
-    - 95: Functions declared within loops referencing an outer scoped variable may lead to confusing semantics. (roundStart)
+    - Functions declared within loops referencing an outer scoped variable may lead to confusing semantics. (roundStart)

+## Deployment

+- The site was deployed to GitHub pages.
+The steps to deploy are as follows:
+ - In the GitHub repository, navigate to the Settings tab
+ - From the General section, navigate to 'Pages' under the Code and automation heading
+ - Select Main from the drop-down Branch menu and press save
+ - Once saved the page will be refreshed and advise that the site is ready to be deployed and provide a URL for the page
+ - Refresh this page after a few minutes and a green background and confirmation tick will advise the site has been deployed successfully.

+ ## Credits

+ ### Code

+ - setTimeout code guidance provided by [Jessica Wilkins](https://www.freecodecamp.org/news/javascript-settimeout-js-timer-to-delay-n-seconds/)

+ ### Media

+ - Game icons provided by [Icon Library](https://icon-library.com/)